isakellariou/port-scheduling/README.md

 to start the service.

 # Using the TSN Scheduler
-The current implementation, supports TSN schedule generation in the form of a http JSON requests, that describe the requirements, in terms of trucks and delivery targets.
+The current implementation, supports schedule generation in the form of a http JSON requests, that describe the requirements, in terms of trucks and delivery targets.
 Example of a Json Request
 ```json
   {